 Additionally, a startup cost is applied to the price of your model.
 This is a fixed cost independent of the parameters of your model.

-The technology prints your model by binding together layers of ultra-fine grains of stainless steel powder in a precision inkjet printer.
+The technology prints your model by binding together layers of ultra-fine grains of stainless steel powder in a precision inkjet-like printer.
 Specifically, after a layer of stainless steel powder is spread across the base of a “build box”, a special print head moves back and forth over the layer, and deposits binding agent at specific points, as directed by a computer and your design file.
-Once the layer is finished and it has been dried via powerful overhead heaters, a new layer of powder is spread, and the process begins again.
+Once the layer is finished and has been dried with powerful overhead heaters, a new layer of powder is spread, and the process begins again.
 In this way, layer by layer, from the bottom up, your part is created.

-After the cool down process, the model is put into a mechanical polishing machine and shipped to you.
+After the cool-down process, the model is put into a mechanical polishing machine and shipped to you.